-This is a patent infringement action that was filed by CheckFree Corporation and CashEdge, Inc., wholly-owned subsidiaries of Fiserv, Inc., against Fidelity National Information Services, Inc. and our subsidiary, Metavante Corporation (collectively the "Defendants") in the U.S. District Court for the Middle District of Florida, Jacksonville Division on January 5, 2012.
+This is a patent infringement action that was filed by CheckFree Corporation and CashEdge, Inc., wholly-owned subsidiaries of Fisery, Inc., against Fidelity National Information Services, Inc. and our subsidiary, Metavante Corporation (collectively the "Defendants") in the U.S. District Court for the Middle District of Florida, Jacksonville Division on January 5, 2012.
 The complaint seeks damages, injunctive relief and attorneys' fees for the alleged infringement of three patents.
 Plaintiffs allege that the Defendants infringe the patents at issue by providing customers financial and payment solutions that process payment instructions, provide electronic biller notifications, and/or process account-to-account funds transfer transactions and have requested financial damages and injunctive relief.
-Defendants filed their Answer and Counterclaims to Plaintiffs' complaint for patent infringement denying the claims of patent infringement and asserting defenses, including non-infringement and invalidity.
-Additionally, Defendants filed counterclaims asserting patent infringement of three patents and adding Fiserv, Inc. as a Counter Defendant.
+Defendants filed their Answer and Counterclaims to Plaintiffs' complaint for patent infringement denying the claims of patent infringement and asserting defenses, including non-infringement of three patents and adding Fisery, Inc. as a Counter Defendant.
 Defendants seek damages, injunctive relief and attorneys' fees.
-Plaintiffs and Counter Defendant Fiserv, Inc., filed their Answer to Defendants' counterclaims denying the claims of patent infringement and asserting defenses, including non-infringement and invalidity.
+Plaintiffs and Counter Defendant Fisery, Inc., filed their Answer to Defendants' counterclaims denying the claims of patent infringement and asserting defenses, including non-infringement and invalidity.
 In the second quarter of 2012, the Defendants filed a Motion for Judgment on the Pleadings and a Motion to Stay Discovery.
 The Court subsequently denied the Motion to Stay Discovery but has not yet ruled on the Motion for Judgment on the Pleadings.
-On July 9, 2012, the Court entered a Case Management and Scheduling Order.
+In the third quarter of 2012, the Court entered a Case Management and Scheduling Order.
+In the fourth quarter of 2012, the Court granted Plaintiffs' Motion to Amend its First Amended Complaint and Defendants' Motion to Amend its First Amended Answer and Counterclaims.
 Discovery is ongoing.
 Due to the early stage of this matter, an estimate of a possible loss or range of loss, if any, for this action cannot be made at this time.